KolFoxy/AncestorBotPHP/farmstead_readme.md

 ## Credits
 Darkest Dungeon is a game made by Red Hook Studios.

-AncestorBot is a Discord bot made by KolFoxy using [Yasmin](https://github.com/carchive/Yasmin "Yasmin") and other PHP libraries specified in [Composer file](composer.lock "composer.lock").
+AncestorBot is a Discord bot made by KolFoxy using [DiscordPHP](https://github.com/discord-php/DiscordPHP "DiscordPHP") and other PHP libraries specified in [Composer file](composer.lock "composer.lock").